FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/cacheable.rst

 **type**: ``string``

 An ExpressionLanguage expression to decide whether the response is considered cacheable.
-The expression can access the Response object with the response variable.
+The expression can access the Response object with the response variable:

 .. code-block:: yaml